It’s Christmastime

 - Like Jay Adams, Jason Kovacs sometimes uses “client,” many times he uses “counselee.”
 Have you offered Kovacs an opportunity to define and defend his use of the term “client”?

 - What word is biblical for the recipient of focused biblical counseling?
-The word “counselee,” which is not in God’s all-sufficient Word, comes directly from the secular world of therapy.
+The word “counselee,” is not in God’s all-sufficient Word.
+“Counselee” was borrowed from and integrated by Christians from the secular world of therapy.
 Does that make it irredeemable?
 Is “client” irredeemable?
 If we can’t use “client” or “counselee” because of associations with professionalized, licensed, for-fee counseling, then what word is acceptable to ACBC?
 Or, are we quibbling about words, and should we leave this as a wisdom issue for each biblical counselor to determine in their context before God?

 I would ask these summary question of Johnson and Perron:

-- Since an ACBC podcast with the Executive Director affirmed the role of Christians as licensed counselors, since ACBC-approved centers charge a fee for counseling, and since Johnson and Adams have used “client” in an era when “client” represents for-fee professionalized relationships, why is Kovacs’s use of “client” singled out?
+- Since an ACBC podcast with Sean Perron and the Executive Director affirmed the role of Christians as licensed counselors, since the current ACBC statement on licensure allows for an appeal process for licensed professional counselors to continue toward ACBC certification, since ACBC-approved centers charge a fee for counseling, and since Johnson and Adams have used “client” in an era when “client” represents for-fee professionalized relationships, why is Kovacs’s use of “client” singled out?

 - Why is Kovacs not offered the opportunity to define and contextualize his use of the word “client”?